Print this page

 Escape

 The contact owns a 2018 Ford Escape.
-The contact stated that while driving at an undisclosed speed, the temperature gauge began to indicate that the engine was overheating, after which the vehicle inadvertently lost motive power.
-The contact was able to coast to the shoulder of the roadway, where the vehicle failed to restart.
-The check engine warning light was illuminated.
-The vehicle was taken to the dealer, who diagnosed a failure with the cylinder water jacket, resulting in damage to the engine.
-The contact was informed that the engine needed to be replaced.
-The vehicle was repaired.
-The manufacturer was not notified of the failure.
-The failure mileage was 69,000.
+The contact stated while driving at an undisclosed speed, the check engine warning light illuminated.
+The vehicle was taken to a dealer where it was diagnosed and determined that the engine needed to be replaced due to a coolant intrusion into cylinder #1.
+The vehicle was not repaired.
+The manufacturer was notified of the failure.
+The failure mileage was approximately 52,500.

 Escape